player-03/advanced-layout/README.md

 Positioning
 -----------

 Always set the position after setting the scale.
+Most of these functions take the object's current width and height into account, so you want to make sure those values are up to date.

 ```haxe
 //Place the bitmap on the right edge of the stage.